 It’s important to talk through and establish what the candidate is looking for and how they feel about different options.
 Through a simple open-ended conversation, a recruiter could gather information that a chatbot couldn’t; a conversation and understanding which can be more complex that a standardised set of questions.
 The quality recruiter can also professionally and delicately point the candidate in a different direction and suggest other ideas, a potentially un-programmable ability to spot a great potential candidate and fit them to the right role.
 Then there’s the composing of a profile for submission to the client, which for a skilled recruiter is an art, not just a reworking of words.

 It’s also worth noting the chatbot experience itself from a candidate view point.
 It can feel impersonal and as if the information you submit isn’t really going anywhere.
-I think what is important to consider is the process the candidate will undertake to engage with your recruitment transaction.
-Do candidates want to be greeted by a chatbot, with a set code of generic and general questions to get basic details?
+What is important to consider is the process the candidate will undertake to engage with your recruitment transaction.
+Do candidates want to be greeted by a chatbot, with a set code of generic questions to get basic details?

 The process of looking for a new job can often make you feel like you aren’t getting anywhere, many applications sent out, yet nothing back.
 A specialist and experienced recruitment consultant will offer a sense of guidance through the process, a further understanding on what you’re looking for and what the client requires, in order to fill the role so both parties are happy.
 The chatbot initial screening and questions would just be another way of sending your CV onto a generic jobsite, the opposite of what is expected and wanted when choosing to work with a recruitment consultant.